JonPSmith/EfSchemaCompare/Readme.md

 that EF does not access, so the compare shows **extra** tables/columns in the database referred to in the second parameter as warnings, not errors.

-Beloe is a typical call to `CompareSqlToSql`.
-Note that The ctor is the same as used for `CompareEfGeneratedSqlToSql`, so see above for its option parameters.
+Below is a typical call to `CompareSqlToSql`.
+Note that The ctor is the same as used for `CompareEfGeneratedSqlToSql`, so see last section for its optional parameters.

 ```
 using (var db = new YourDbContext())